prscX/pod-installer/README.md

 If this project has helped you out, please support us with a star 🌟
 </h1>

-This library help to install dependent COCOA Pods automatically on node module installation.
+This library helps to install dependent COCOA Pods automatically on node module installation.

 ## 📖 Getting started